HughKeenan/CherryPicker/README.md

 It is possible that colour images may not be available in future.
 To prepare for this, we will test whether grayscale images may also be used.

 ### Hypothesis 2 Validation
-To validate this, a second version of the ML model was created where during image augmentation, the color mode was set to grayscale.
+To validate this, a second version of the ML model was created where during image augmentation, the color mode was set to grayscale when augmenting data on each set.

 Below are the results for accuracy and loss when the model was trained using grayscale images: